Barney Miller: Reprieve

 Similarly, during his appearance on Jon Favreau's Independent Film Channel talk show Dinner for Five, Dennis Farina, who worked as a Chicago police officer before turning to acting, called Barney Miller the most realistic cop show ever seen on television.

+Awards and honors

-Awards and honorsBarney Miller won a DGA Award from the Directors Guild of America in 1981.
+Barney Miller won a DGA Award from the Directors Guild of America in 1981.
 The series won a Primetime Emmy Award for Outstanding Comedy Series in 1982, after it ended.
 It received six other nominations in that category, from 1976 to 1981.
 The series won Primetime Emmy Awards for Outstanding Writing in a Comedy Series in 1980 (in addition to nominations in 1976, 1977 and 1982), Outstanding Directing in a Comedy or Comedy-Variety or Music Series in 1979, and was nominated for a number of others.
 It won Golden Globe Awards for Best Television Comedy or Musical Series in 1976 and 1977 (from a total of seven nominations), and won a Peabody Award in 1978.
 In 2013, TV Guide ranked Barney Miller at No. 46 on its list of the 60 best series of all time.